 A Greene King pub, not far from the brewery’s Westgate site, you can be sure of a range of fine cask ales.
 Another certainty is its “dogs are welcome” policy that is at the forefront of the team’s meet and greet.
 There is likely to be Greene King IPA on tap from a superbly kept cellar.
 King Old Speckled Hen and Abbots Ale fans won’t be disappointed either.
 If you don’t want to leave Fido alone then the brewery tour might not be for you.
 Instead, explore the ruins of the abbey, once one of the richest Benedictine monasteries in England or take a trip to Newmarket, birthplace of horse racing, just 14 miles down the road.

-From highland and heathland to some of England’s best beaches, Suffolk is an easily accessible region with plenty of dog friendly pubs in seaside villages and rural towns.
+From highland and heathland to some pet friendly beaches in Suffolk, this is an easily accessible region with plenty of dog friendly pubs in seaside villages and rural towns.
 All have pub grub menus that take the surroundings, not forgetting serving real ales from the country’s biggest brewery.

 Suffolk dog friendly pubs are ideally situated in areas where there is plenty to do for both you and your furry-legged family member.
 If you are searching for accommodation as well, have a look at our guide for pet friendly cottages in Suffolk.
 You can also view the great selection of pet friendly log cabins in Suffolk and for extra luxury, why not book one of our Suffolk dog friendly hot tub cottage breaks.